 If you are in a relationship with a controlling girlfriend who is actually a sociopath or a narcissist and she has been using mind control techniques to install a pseudopersonality and control you, it's fair to say that you are in a bad situation.

 This woman has taken over your life.
 She is controlling every aspect of it.
 She is using you to make her life better with little or no consideration of the damage she is doing to you.
 She is using you as a personal plaything.
 She is sucking the life out of you to better her own.
 Unless you do something about it, she will destroy you and put you in a state where you cannot function very well as a human being, if she hasn't done that already!

-You may not want to accept that you are in such a situation and that's completely understandable.
+You may not want to accept that you live with a controlling person and are actually in an abusive relationship and that's completely understandable.
 No-one wants to think that someone that they loved, and that they thought loved them, was actually lying, manipulating, taking advantage of and abusing them.
 It's a big thing to get your head around.
 But if you are in such a situation, get your head around it you must.

 Because the only way to get out of the situation is to understand what exactly was done to you and how it was done.
 You need to learn what techniques were used against you, why those techniques were used, what effect they had on your thinking, your decision making, your emotions and your actions.

 You need to undo the beliefs that were imposed on you.
 You have to undo the behavior patterns that you were manipulated into.
 And you must replace these things with others that are actually beneficial for you.
 You have to learn to make your own decisions and take back control of your life.